Port of Eilat: Impact of Red Sea crisis

+In March 2024, the port operator announced plans to lay off half its staff, due to Houthi attacks stymieing shipping trade to the port.

+On 7 July 2024, the port's CEO told the Knesset Economic Affairs Committee that there had been no activity at the port in the past eight months, and he was requesting financial assistance.
+Later the CEO said "It must be acknowledged that the port is in a state of bankruptcy".

+On 17 July 2025, the port's bank accounts were frozen due to unpaid taxes.
+The port completely shut down on 20 July 2025.

 Development plans

 To alleviate the limitations imposed on the port's development, the government has proposed the "Southern Gateway" plan for the area.
 This proposal entails the construction of a massive combined air-rail-sea logistical center to be located in the desert north of the city.
 The details of this proposal include: relocating the current port to an excavated area north of the city, reachable by a 70 m-wide, 7.5 km-long canal built alongside the Jordanian border from the Gulf of Aqaba, the construction of a new international airport within the vicinity (finished in 2019), and the extension of the railway from the Nahal Zin railhead to the port and airport.
-International investors such as the South African Harris Group of Companies and Donald Trump have expressed interest in the project.
+International investors such as the South African Harris Group of Companies, and Chinese government have expressed interest in the project.
+The vision is to provide an alternative route to the Suez Canal.

 The relocation of the port will free up a considerable amount of coastline on the gulf for redevelopment for tourism purposes and connection of the port to Israel Railways' network would ensure a significant increase in the amount of cargo traffic passing through the port.
 The railway would also help boost tourism which took a hit with the shutdown of Eilat Airport and Sde Dov Airport in 2019, making domestic travel to Eilat more time-consuming and cumbersome.

 In January 2012, the Minister of Transportation instructed the Israel Port Authority to begin a preliminary survey of the land to determine the optimal location of an excavated port north of Eilat.